What Is Income Protection insurance?

 Income Protection for the Self-Employed

-• Choose a short deferred period (4–8 weeks) as there's no employer sick pay buffer
+• Choose a short deferred period (4-8 weeks) since there's no sick pay buffer

-• If income fluctuates significantly, look for "agreed value" policies which pay a fixed pre-agreed amount rather than a percentage of actual income at claim time
+• If income fluctuates a lot, look for "agreed value" policies that pay a fixed pre-agreed amount rather than a percentage of actual income at claim time

 Frequently Asked Questions

-Premiums are paid from post-tax income (no tax relief in most cases).
-In return, the payout is tax-free.
-This is different from group income protection provided by employers through a workplace scheme, where premiums may be paid by the employer (no benefit-in-kind if structured correctly) but the payout is treated as employment income and taxed accordingly.
+Premiums are paid from post-tax income (no tax relief in most cases), and in return the payout is tax-free.
+This differs from group income protection provided through a workplace scheme, where premiums may be paid by the employer but the payout is treated as employment income and taxed accordingly.